High Altitude Research Program (HARP)

 - Original Experiment Submission – students working as a class, as individuals or in teams may propose, build, and execute experiments of their own design.
 Experiments must meet the criteria and parameters detailed in the HAB/STEM Experiment Proposal Submission Guidelines document.

 - Participation in Pre-Launch and Post Launch Operations – Students can remotely participate in the HAB launch planning meetings, attend subject matter expert presentations, and write reports.
-These meetings include presentation given by subject matter experts from the National Weather Service (NWS) and NOAA.
+These meetings include presentations given by subject matter experts from the National Weather Service (NWS) and NOAA.

 Project Based Learning Components